Synopsis:

 Developer: Double Fine

-Writen by: Tim Schafer
+Written by: Tim Schafer

 Art Director: Lisette Titre-Montgomery

 For many, the original Xbox was the home of Halo 2, Perfect Dark and Conker, but for a small selection, it was the home of Psychonauts.
 Since its 2005 release, it has heavily flown under the radar of many, even with the strong credentials of Tim Schafer and Double Fine Productions.
-Sixteen years later, and after a foray into VR, Double Fine now brings the Psychonauts back with Psychonauts 2 to Xbox Game Pass, Playstation 4, PC and Mac.
+Sixteen years later, and after a foray into VR, Double Fine now brings the Psychonauts back with Psychonauts 2 to Xbox Game Pass, PlayStation 4, PC and Mac.
 With the backing of Xbox Game Studios, can this cult classic find a home amongst the Battle Royales and the triple-A epics of the modern era?

 Psychonauts 2 picks up directly after the events of Psychonauts (2005) and Psychonauts in the Rhombus of Ruin (2017), with Razputin (Raz) Aquato and the Psychonauts returning to Psychonauts HQ with the rescued Truman Zanotto, Head Psychonaut.
 But with their return comes plenty more questions for Raz as he joins the Psychonauts Intern program.
 Raz is tasked with unravelling what is going on within the spy organisation while dealing with some closer to home issues.
 Those new to the Psychonauts franchise should not be dismayed by the closeness this instalment has with the ongoing story.
 The team at Double Fine has done a fantastic job bringing players up to speed with the events of the previous two games within the opening moments.